bruceravel/larch-plugin-tutorial/firstplugin/firstplugin.md

   _xrf: <Group _xrf>
 ```

-This is Larch's master list of symbols, which are all the words --
+This is Larch's master list of symbols, which are all the words
-functions, scalars, arrays, objects, and so on -- that Larch
+indicating all the functions, scalars, arrays, objects, and so on that
-understands.
-In essence, it is the master dictionary of words that
+Larch understands.
+In essence, it is the master dictionary of words
-the Larch interpreter can understand at the command line.
+that the Larch interpreter can understand at the command line.

-Each of the items listed is a Group, which is best thought of as a
+Each of the items listed here is a Group, which is best thought of as
-simple container for other symbols.
+a simple container for other symbols.
 We can examine each of these
 Groups, for instance:

 ```
 larch> show _main._plotter
 ```

-This will show the contents of the `_plotter` group.
+This will show the contents of the `_plotter` Group.
 It is not
 actually necessary to specify `_main`.
 When using the `show` command,
 Larch will assume that you mean to display a symbol in the `_main`
 group.
 Thus you can simply type: